OpenNebula/docs/source/deployment_guide/containerized_deployment/containerized_deployment_reference.rst

 | ``ONEPROVISION_HOST``                | YES: ``fireedge``      | ``localhost``            | Container host for OneProvision with SSH keys.                                                                           |
 +--------------------------------------+------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------+

-.. [*] In this column the value **YES** signals that parameter is mandatory for one or more services which are determined by listing the values of ``OPENNEBULA_FRONTEND_SERVICE``.
+.. [*] In this column the value **YES** signals that parameter is mandatory for one or more services which are determined by listing the values of ``OPENNEBULA_SERVICE``.
 Regardless of YES/NO - only the listed services are actually affected by the parameter (otherwise all are affected).
 .. [*] Avoid the usage of an IP address, they are dynamically assigned in most cases.

 .. _reference_volumes: